-5.4.5.3 Solutions #4.3: Cancelling using create operation and charging session identifier
+5.4.5.3 Solutions #4.3: Cancelling using cancal event type and charging session identifier

 A possible solution for key issues 4a, covering requirements REQ-3GPPCH-ESC-01, cancelling of event would be to use the charging session identifier, see TS 32.290 [12], which corresponded to ChargingDataRef, TS 32.291 [6].
 When a resource is created in the CHF the NF (CTF) will always receive a ChargingDataRef.
 This ChargingDataRef can be put in a new attribute (e.g., requestToCancel), and used in a new one-time event type (e.g., CANCEL) to cancel any previously created resources.
 If the ChargingDataRef uniqueness cannot be guaranteed it can be used together with charging id.
 After received the new service operation request, the CHF performs the cancel operation, how this is performed will be operator dependent.
 If CHF cannot handle the cancel request it will respond and indicate the cancel unsuccessfully.